aneoconsulting/ArmoniK.Admin.GUI/unit_test_formation.md

 ![image](https://github.com/aneoconsulting/ArmoniK.Admin.GUI/assets/136307285/39c4989f-1fc4-4a95-b74a-91509161e171)

-In the example above, we use the well-known AAA pattern for organzing our unit test
+In the example above, we use the well-known AAA pattern for organizing our unit test

 1. Arrange : We initialize the object with methods and parameters we want to run after.
 2. Act : We invoke methods or functions.
 3. Assert : We check outputs and if returned values match with the expected behaviour.

-In this case, we use `jest.spyOn()`function to watch and tracks object method calls.
+In this case, we use `jest.spyOn()`function to watch and track object method calls.
 You can read the documentation for more informations: https://jestjs.io/docs/jest-object#jestspyonobject-methodname

 Once spied, we call the getter.